 The main thing that lured us to Sächsische Schweiz was the hills.
 Brandenburg has lots of forests, but it’s flat as a pancake.
 For people who love hiking, we certainly moved to one of the flattest areas on earth.
 The highest hill in Berlin is just over 100m, and the Berlin marathon is supposed to be the flattest in the world, with runners often getting their best times there.

 Sächsische Schweiz on the other hand is more hilly countryside and has tall, strangely shaped limestone rock formations, created by the water that flowed here long, long ago.
-Through it and into Czech flows the river Elbe.
+Through it and from Czechia flows the river Elbe.

 We did some walks through the forests, once in February and once in November, both times with rustling brown leaves underfoot, the February walk accompanied by light snowfall.
 We visited the tops of some of the limestone formations, frozen drizzle pouring down on us, and admired the views over the surrounding forest, the Elbe and the colourful little houses.